tajmone/lemon-grove/lemon/lemon.md

 The `%destructor` directive assigns a destructor to a non-terminal symbol.
 (See the description of the `%destructor` directive above.)
 The `%token_destructor` directive does the same thing for all terminal symbols.

-Unlike non-terminal symbols which may each have a different data type for their values, terminals all use the same data type (defined by the `%token_type` directive) and so they use a common destructor.
+Unlike non-terminal symbols, which may each have a different data type for their values, terminals all use the same data type (defined by the `%token_type` directive) and so they use a common destructor.
 Other than that, the token destructor works just like the non-terminal destructors.

 #### The `%token_prefix` directive